AiMO-MO-MO/Project-_FF/README.md

 # Fantasy Football

 Fantasy Football is a popular math-based game that engages 29 million participants each year.
-This standard league involves assembling a roster of real-life athletes whose on-field performances determine the scoring of your team.
-Competing head-to-head against other league members each week, the goal is to compile the team with the most points to secure weekly victories.
-Win enough weeks to make the playoffs.
+The standard league involves assembling a roster of real-life athletes whose on-field performances determine the scoring of your team.
+Competing head-to-head against league members, the goal is to compile the team with the most points to secure weekly victories.
+Win enough weeks and you make the playoffs.
 Win the Playoffs to become Champion!

 A Fantasy season begins on draft day, when teams take turns selecting players to fill out their roster.
 Drafting strategy is crucial as it lays the foundation for your season.
-A successful fantasy team requires a strategic balance of players.

 ![image](https://github.com/AiMO-MO-MO/Project-_FF/assets/130156500/4e46c4ce-04de-4256-8c28-52c78dd4570c)
 ![image](https://github.com/AiMO-MO-MO/Project-_FF/assets/130156500/6da89ae8-59e2-47b4-b084-566f3587e3b3)